Slope86/QIRT/docs/how_to_guides/post_measurement_states.md

 1. `measure_bit`: List of integers or string specifying which qubits to measure.
 For example, [0, 2] or "02" would measure the first and third qubits.

 2. `target_basis`: List or string determining the measurement basis for measured qubits.
 Each element corresponds to a measured qubit.
 Default is Z-basis for all measured qubits.

-3. `shot`: Number of measurement simulations to perform.
-Higher values give more accurate probability distributions.
-Defaults to 100.

 ### Return Value